Skip to main content

 Step 3: Configure your Adapter application

-Add following dependencies to the dependencies section of your pom (if they don't already exist):
+Add the following dependencies to the dependencies section of your pom (if they don't already exist):

 pom.xml